emad-elsaid/memoize/README.md

 })
 ```

-in the previous snippet will make sure the function runs only once for each
+The previous snippet will make sure the function runs only once for each
 value of `name` and will return the same value for the same input always.